aahpichardo/restapi-crud-express/README.md

-a simple example of an restapi made with express and tested on postman
+a simple example of a restapi made with express and tested on postman